haraldsDev/haraldsDev.github.io/cmdline_course.md

 <br/><br/>

 **Here is a nice picture from File-System** tutorial, which shows what every specific folder is for:

-![alt there should be a picture of File-System][preg]
+![alt there should be a picture of File-System][pic]

-[preg]: https://github.com/haraldsDev/haraldsDev.github.io/master/assets/img/File-System-Picture-as-jpeg.jpeg "Logo Title Text 2"
+[pic]: https://github.com/haraldsDev/haraldsDev.github.io/master/assets/img/File-System-Picture-as-jpeg.jpeg "Logo Title Text 2"

 In case the previous picture didn't show, here is a Reference logo from Markdown tutorial, which for some reason works: